-If he doesn’t claim any medical expenses, he may get a discount in next year’s premium.
+If he doesn’t claim any medical expenses, he may get a discount on next year’s premium.

 Health insurance is a type of general insurance, so it expires in 1 year.

-After one year it is required to be renewed with premium.
+After one year it is required to be renewed with a premium.

 With age, health insurance premiums increase.

-And the reason is simple for that, with age health risks increases , so insurance premium also increases for the same cover.
+The reason is simple, with age health risks increases, so insurance premium also increases for the same coverage.

 For health coverage of more members in the family, the premium would be higher.